Action Noise in Off-Policy Deep Reinforcement Learning: Impact on Exploration and Performance: Results: What action noise to use?

-These results show that the \emph{noise type is important} and significantly impacts the performance for some environments.
-Neither of the two noise types leads to better performance, evaluation return \vP, in general.
+These results show that the \emph{noise type is important} and significantly impacts the performance for \emph{some environments}.
+Neither of the two noise types leads to better performance, evaluation return \vP, \emph{in general}.
 However \emph{Ornstein-Uhlenbeck} generally \emph{increases state-space coverage}.
-This is likely due to the effect, that in many cases the environment acts as an integrator over the actions.
+This is likely due to the effect, that in many cases the environment acts as an integrator over the actions: in many environments the action constitutes some type of velocity or force control, which by stepping forward, and thus integrating forward in time, amounts to changes in position, or respectively changes in velocity.